 Submodules of free modules of finite rank (over a PID) are free.
 If a finitely generated module M over a PID is torsionless, then its is free.
 Any finitely generated module over a PID is the direct sum of a free module and cyclic modules.
+Smith normal form of a matrix (with no proofs).

 Commutative algebra.
 Local rings.
 Nilradical of a (commutative, unitary) ring.
 Jacobson radical of a (commutative, unitary) ring.
 Operations with ideals: sum, product of ideals; colon of two ideals.
 Direct product of rings.
 Radical of an ideal.
 The Chinese remainder theorem for rings.
 Extensions and contractions of ideals.
 Nakayama lemma.
-Fraction rings: the construction of $S^{-1}A$ (S)

-a multiplicatively closed subset of A) and its properties.
+Fraction rings: the construction of $S^{-1}A$ (S a multiplicatively closed subset of A) and its properties.
 Fraction modules.
 Localizations.
 Local properties of modules.
 Ideals and prime ideals in $S^{-1}A$ .